I want to search through a large collection of AWS CloudTrail logs and automatically create Amazon Athena tables.

 - Choose Create table.

-Note: The table references all CloudTrail logs in the specified S3 bucket, including new logs that CloudTrail delivers to the bucket.
+Note: The table references CloudTrail logs in the specified S3 bucket, including new logs that CloudTrail delivers to the bucket.

 Run Athena queries on your CloudTrail logs table